dougeby/IntuneDocs/intune/device-restrictions-ios.md

     For example, if iOS 12.a is available on **January 1**, and **Delay visibility** is set to **5 days**, then iOS 12.a isn't shown as an available update on end user devices.
 On the **sixth day** following the release, that update is available, and all end users can install it.

     This setting applies to:
-    iOS 11.3 and later versions.
+      - iOS 11.3 and later versions

 ## Configurations requiring supervision